agom2429/Project_4/README.md

 For our Machine Model we were able to get an accuracy of 84%
 Patrick:
+In summary we built two models, the original model and optimized model.
+Our original model was able to predict student with depression with a 88% accuracy.
+We were able to achieve a better accuaracy score with our optimized model.
+We did that by adding more hidden layers and increasing the epoch(# number of iterations).
+The optimized model achieved an accuracy score of 93%.
 Here are some examples of our code:

 ![image](https://github.com/agom2429/Project_4/assets/135547605/42bfe624-74df-4bb2-86e0-34c4f64a04a1)